Olga Richterová

 Olga Richterová (born 21 January 1985) is a Czech linguist and politician.
-She was the vice-chairwoman of the Czech Pirate Party from January 2018 to January 2022 and is a member of the Chamber of Deputies of the Czech Republic since the 2017 legislative election.
-Richterová was re-elected in the October 2021 Czech legislative election on a joint list of the Pirates and Mayors electoral alliance and became a vice-president of the Chamber of Deputies.
+She was the vice-chairwoman of the Czech Pirate Party from January 2018 to January 2022 and is a member of the Chamber of Deputies of the Czech Republic since the 2017 parliamentary election.
+Richterová was re-elected in the October 2021 Czech parliamentary election on a joint list of the Pirates and Mayors electoral alliance and became a vice-president of the Chamber of Deputies.

 Life and career

 Richterová was born on 21 January 1985 in České Budějovice in southern Bohemia and grew up in Choltice in the Pardubice Region.
 She studied linguistics, English and German translation at the Faculty of Arts, Charles University in Prague.
 Richterová joined the Czech Pirate Party in 2014 and served as a councillor in the Prague 10 district from 2014 to 2018.
 She was then elected to the Chamber of Deputies in the 2017 parliamentary election.
 Her political agenda has focused on housing legislation, social policy and urban planning policy.
 She serves as the vice-chairwoman of the parliamentary Committee on Social Policy from 19 December 2017.